Written

 “For me it’s all about the challenge and the opportunity.
 My long-term ambition has always been to work at the senior professional level day in, day out.
 I’m open to absolutely anywhere.
 Could it be in Africa?
 Absolutely.
 But it could be in America or back in Europe.
 For me, if I take something new I want it to be challenging.
 It keeps you young.”

-Please contact with any requests.
+Contact with requests.

 Photo Gallery / Download